Voyeurism and Video Voyeurism

 Because of the impulsive nature of the offense, juveniles between the age of 14 and 17 are often charged with voyeurism in juvenile court.

 Voyeurism is considered a “sexually motivated crime.”
 For this reason, these allegation can have serious direct and indirect consequences.
-Talk with an experienced attorney to find out what you need to do now to protect yourself from the allegation.
-Learn more about important defenses that might apply to your case.

 Attorney for Voyeurism Charges in Tampa, FL